microsoft/verona/docs/internal/object-memory.md

 # Object's memory model

 In Verona, there are no implicit deep copies of objects and no implicit initialisation.
-Methods used to construct a type (aka. constructors) need to be called explicitly.
+Methods used to construct a type (aka. factory methods, constructors) need to be called explicitly.
-Any static function that returns an object of a certain type is a constructor for that type.
+Any static function that returns an object of a certain type is a factory method for that type.

 Example:
 ```
   class Foo {
-    // The "standard" constructor, as "Foo()" is sugar for "Foo::create()"
+    // "Foo()" is sugar for "Foo::create()"
     create() : Foo { ... }

-    // Some other "constructor", not sugared but always explicit
+    // Some other factory method, not sugared but always explicit
     build(a: Bar, b: Baz) : Foo { ... }

     ...